Melbourne's best rainy day activities for kids

 Head to the movies or see a show

 Melbourne’s theatre and musical scene is starting to heat up again, and a rainy day matinee is the perfect excuse to head indoors.
-The kids will adore Disney's Winnie the Pooh at the Comedy Theatre.
+The kids will adore an afternoon at the theatre, see what's on for families.
 If you’re a movie buff, head to the world’s largest screen at Melbourne’s record-breaking IMAX theatre.
 It's currently screening an exclusive new 3D journey into the Serengeti.
 Or see the latest releases at one of the many cinemas in town, including the much beloved boutique Cinema Nova.

 Experience a giant digital art gallery

-Explore a family-friendly, larger-than-life multi-sensory digital art gallery at The Lume where big and little kids will be immersed in the world of First People's art.
-This popular art experience is now offering a discounted family group rate at $136 for a family of four.
+Explore a family-friendly, larger-than-life multi-sensory digital art gallery at The LUME where big and little kids will be immersed in the world of Leonardo da Vinci from mid-March.
+This popular art experience is now offering a discounted family group rate at $129.90 for a family of five.
 And kids four years and younger go free!

 Eat out at a family-friendly restaurant